camunda/camunda-docs-manual/content/reference/rest/history/job-log/get-job-log.md

 ---

-Retrieves a single historic job log by id.
+Retrieves a historic job log by id.

 # Method